Article

 What does the National Park Service do when a park acquires a new piece of property?
 Part of the Service’s responsibility is to take inventory of resources.
 When six acres of the former Armory were added to Harpers Ferry National Historical Park in West Virginia, the park acquired not only the original site of John Brown’s Fort but also the archeological remains of other important structures including the Wager Warehouse and the Smith and Forging Shop.
 Archeologists surveyed, tested, and mapped these important resources.

 In 2001, the NPS acquired title to six acres of land along the Potomac River where a portion of the Armory, known as the Musket Factory, once stood.
-This particular tract of land included the site of “John Brown's Fort,” where Brown and his supporters took refuge during their ill-fated uprising in 1859.
+This tract of land included the original site of “John Brown's Fort,” where Brown and his supporters took refuge during their ill-fated uprising in 1859.
 John Brown's Fort, emblematic of the town and its history, was originally constructed as an Armory building.

-History of the Armory at Harpers Ferry NHP
+History of the Armory

 The Armory was established at Harpers Ferry in 1798.
 The site was selected personally by President George Washington over the strong objections of several of his advisors.
-Where Washington saw “the most eligible spot on the whole river in every point of view,” his advisors saw an isolated, frontier setting that was prone to flooding.
-One early visitor to the town called it “an abominable little village.”
-In the end, however, Washington prevailed and the Armory was built at Harpers Ferry.
 The first guns were made at the Armory in 1801.
+Some of the equipment for the Lewis and Clark expedition of 1803 was made or requisitioned from the Armory.

 Two major expansions were made to the armory facilities.
 The first expansion occurred from 1808 to 1810 in preparation for the War of 1812.
 At that time, the number of workshops in the Musket Factory increased from 5 to 12.
-A second row of factory buildings was added on the river's edge and a 70-foot wide street was built in between the two rows of workshops.
+A second row of factory buildings was added on the river's edge and a 70-foot-wide street was built in between the two rows of workshops.
 The number of Armory workers increased from twenty in 1798 to almost two hundred in 1810.
-By the mid 1820s, the site was a full-fledged industrial center.
+By the mid-1820s, the site was a full-fledged industrial center.

-The Superintendent of the Armory, who also happened to be a talented engineer, resolved to fix the problems and totally renovate the armory's architecture.
+The Superintendent of the Armory, who also happened to be a talented engineer, resolved to fix the problems, and totally renovate the armory's architecture.
 He insisted that all new buildings be well-designed, built of the best materials, and of good workmanship.
 Settling on a Gothic architectural style that featured crenellated gable ends and distinctive arches, he achieved an architectural and functional unity that the Armory had previously lacked.
 In all, 25 new buildings were constructed during the building program that began in the 1840s and lasted into the 1850s.

 Harpers Ferry in the Civil War